Home / Series / CinemaStix / Aired Order /

 From Inception and The Dark Knight Trilogy to Interstellar and Tenet, Christopher Nolan has directed some of the most spectacular and thought-provoking films out there.
 But today, I want to take a step back to examine his smallest and cheapest studio film: The Prestige (2006).
 Specifically, I'll take you through some of the simple, yet highly effective, ways Nolan and his cinematographer, Wally Pfister, shot and lit The Prestige in less time and with a smaller budget.

-• S2023E09 When you hire stunt guys to direct the movie
+• S2023E09 Directing John Wick: when you hire stunt guys to direct the movie

 • April 1, 2023